johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 will turn into a crosshair, and you will see the list of available actions for manipulating the selection in the status bar.

+You always start with nothing selected when entering *Edit Mode*.
 To add a rectangular area to the selection, hold :kbd:`R` and use the movement keys.
 For simplicity's sake, you can only use :ref:`moving-around:Normal mode` movement keys when working with selections, regardless of the currently active editing mode (:ref:`moving-around:WASD mode`, :ref:`moving-around:Walk mode`, etc.) Selected cells are tinted pink (in most themes; the actual colour is theme-dependent).
 To subtract a rectangular area from the current selection, hold :kbd:`S` and use the movement keys.

 Similarly, you can "draw" the selection or "erase" from it by using the :kbd:`D` and :kbd:`E` modifier keys with the movement keys, respectively.
 :kbd:`A` selects the whole level (*Select All*), and :kbd:`U` or :kbd:`X` clears the selection (*Unselect All*).

+Undo and redo are not available when working with selections, so exercise some caution.

 .. note::